ddobrin/gemini-workshop-for-spring-ai-java-developers/README.md

 ```

 > [!TIP]
-> List of samples, by use-case:
+> List of samples, by use-case.
+Each sample can be run independently

 * [Simple Q&A with Gemini](src/main/java/gemini/workshop/SimpleChatExample.java)
     ```shell